refinedev/refine/documentation/blog/2023-07-24-refine-primereact-dashboard.md

     }
     ```

-2. Remove the generated CRUD pages from `src/pages` directory.
+2. Since we won't be using the generated CRUD pages for this example app, we'll remove the `src/pages` directory.

 3. Replace the `src/App.tsx` with the following: